Bias finishes

 What is bias tape / bias ribbon?

-In what form can it be found?
+In what form is it found?

-You can buy "ready-to-use" bias tape in store.
+You can buy "ready-to-use" bias tape in store

 They are available by the meter, in 3m/5m packs, sometimes in 20m rolls...